StarlightSearch/EmbedAnything/README.md

 Requirements:

-Please check if you already have the OpenAI key in the Environment variable.
+1. Please check if you already have the OpenAI key in the Environment variable.
 We have only released the OpenAI embedder library so far.
 Please stay tuned for updates for the local embeddings as well.
+2. Please add libtorch address like it has been stated below.

 ## :astronaut: Get Started